VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You’ve honed your skills with ranged weapons used at long distances and gain the following benefits:

 - Increase your Dexterity by 1, to a maximum of 20.
-- If you willingly drop prone, you do not suffer disadvantage on weapon attacks made with crossbows or firearms from being prone or from targeting a creature in the extended range of your weapon.
+- When you are prone, you do not suffer disadvantage on weapon attacks made with crossbows or firearms from being prone or from targeting a creature in the extended range of your weapon.

 ## Spellblade [TellianStormwalde]